 It's sorta hard to not make any dent on your goals if you're visible in spaces where your voice is needed most.
 It's very hard not to write a book if you've boldly told your community that you will launch a new book this year.

 Get in a community and commit to being visible.
 Immerse yourself in the project of your choosing.
-If you want, get help finishing this product.
-I have a course on courage called 21 days to creative freedom that helps creative entrepreneurs finish what they start and launch with courage.
+If you want, get help finishing this project.
+I have a course on called 21 days to creative freedom that helps creative entrepreneurs start a creative idea and launch it with courage.
 Yep, shameless plug.
 But it's okay, the value is priceless.

 In conclusion, here's what it means for you and your creative business.